Dhuvaraggn/moviezap/README.md

 # MovieZap
-MovieZap Django based webpage which helps in telling Top50 movies based on year of movie release , language and genre of the movie..
+MovieZap Django based webpage which helps in telling Top50 movies based on year of movie release , language and genre of the movie.. also u will get the details of movies based on MovieZap Search Engine with high optimization using regular expression  and display movies based on the rating.

 Prerequisites
 1. Install Python